c0nstanc/active-citizen-web-public/active-citizen-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## NOTE: Fetch without commiting

+Run `git stash` in project location (cmd)
+Then fetch from Github
+Then Run `git stash pop` to brings your changes back

+If conflicts -> Resolve manually

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.